BitAcademyDev/documentation/docs/exercises/flow.md

 #### Exercise reopened

-If the exercise was reopened because of a declined review, the reviewers issues are displayed above the exercise.
+If the exercise was reopened because of a [declined review](reviews) or a [review sample](reviews#review-samples), the reviewers issues are displayed above the exercise.
 You can then fix these issues and hand in the exercise again.

 ![Exercise open for improvements](/img/docs/exercises/flow/open-for-improvements.png)